 |The Sportsmenís Report

 Bill Hanson is a Sonoma County native and a lifelong sportsman.
-He is president of the Sonoma County Mycological Association.
-Look for his column in The Community Voice each week.
+He is past president of the Sonoma County Mycological Association.